jchambers/fast-uuid/README.md

 # fast-uuid

 `fast-uuid` is a Java library for quickly and efficiently parsing and writing UUIDs.
-In benchmarks, it's a little more than fourteen times faster at parsing UUIDs and six times faster at writing UUIDs than the stock JDK implementation.
-It is intended for applications that work with large quantities of UUIDs or that work with UUIDs in performance-sensitive code.
+It yields the most dramatic performance gains when compared to Java 8 and older; in benchmarks, it's a little more than fourteen times faster at parsing UUIDs and six times faster at writing UUIDs than the stock JDK implementation.
+Compared to Java 9 and newer, it's about six times faster when it comes to parsing UUIDs and offers no benefits for writing UUIDs.

+This library is intended for applications that work with large quantities of UUIDs or that work with UUIDs in performance-sensitive code, and probably won't be helpful in applications that work with UUIDs infrequently.

 ## Usage